Guidelines for Making a Bid to Host the National High School Mock Trial Championship

 • Resources for cultural experiences (both as official activities and event opportunities for visiting teams)

-• The case materials for use in the event competition will be an original case written by Host pursuant to the following general guidelines:
+• The case materials for use in the event competition will be an original case written by Host, with assistance as needed from the Case Committee, pursuant to the following general guidelines:

-B) Provide an interesting factual context for appropriate age groups;
+• Provide an interesting factual context for appropriate age groups

-C) Possess strong cases on both sides of the dispute that would allow for the case to be decided in favor of either party on the merits depending upon the presentation of the trial team;
+• Possess strong cases on both sides of the dispute that would allow for the case to be decided in favor of either party on the merits depending upon the presentation of the trial team

-E) Be an appropriate challenge for the age group without being overly burdensome.
+• Be an appropriate challenge for the age group without being overly burdensome

 • Include a letter committing the sponsoring organization to meet the financial obligations of the Host Organization